fraser29/hurahura/docs/source/concept.rst

 Customisation beyond this setup is possible via subclassing the AbstractSubject class.

-See: :ref:`useage` for further details.
+See: :ref:`usage` for further details.